 Batch: Global Certificate in Data Science (GCD) November 2018

-Ankita: Avinash, if you could walk me through your career journey, what has been your educational background and the projects that you’ve worked on?
+Ankita: Avinash, could you walk me through your career journey, what has been your educational background and the projects that you’ve worked on?

 Avinash: Sure.
 I have completed my Bachelor of Engineering in Computer Science in 2011.
-After that, I joined a company that was an electronics based company.
-There I worked as a software developer, using Microsoft.NET.
+After that, I joined a company that was an electronics-based company.
+There I worked as a Software Developer, using Microsoft.NET.
 Right now, I am having 7.5 years of experience working in the .NET development.
-I have been working in the different domains like Banking, Enterprise Resource Planning (ERP) and Oil and Gas etc. Currently, I’m into cloud automation and working as a Senior Software Engineer in Accenture.
+I have been working in different domains like Banking, Enterprise Resource Planning (ERP) and Oil and Gas etc. Currently, I’m into cloud automation and working as a Senior Software Engineer in Accenture.

-Ankita: Okay.
-What all tools and packages in data science and machine learning have you mastered so far?
+Ankita: What tools and packages in data science and machine learning have you mastered so far?

 Avinash: Right now, I have completed the basics of Python, Numpy and Panda, developing Exploratory Data Analysis (EDA).
 I have also worked on the algorithms like Logistic Regression, Linear Regression and Decision Tree.
 I have also worked on the dashboard using the Tableau and just started the advanced machine learning.